-The generally accepted understanding of off-piste (or backcountry) skiing or boarding means 'going out of bounds', i.e. outside the resort boundary (if there is a boundary) or simply off the marked pistes if within the resort area.
-If you are going out of bounds or outside marked areas of the resort, we recommend you do so with a fully qualified local guide because, in our view, you will be taken to the best areas and you'll have a higher degree of comfort concerning your safety.
+The generally accepted understanding of off-piste (or backcountry) skiing or boarding means ‘going out of bounds’, i.e. outside the resort boundary (if there is a boundary) or simply off the marked pistes if within the resort area.
+If you are going out of bounds or outside marked areas of the resort, we recommend you do so with a fully qualified local guide because, in our view, you will be taken to the best areas and you’ll have a higher degree of comfort concerning your safety.
 However, we do not insist that you take a guide, you are insured for off-piste without a guide provided that you are not going alone or going against advice.
 And remember, even some areas within a resort may be considered out of bounds because they are hazardous.
-In most parts of North America, going out of bounds contravenes local law and you may, at best have your lift pass confiscated or worse, face arrest and have an overnight stay courtesy of the Sherriff's office.
-Normally there is a physical fence with warning signs so you shouldn't be in any doubt.
+In most parts of North America, going out of bounds contravenes local law and you may, at best, have your lift pass confiscated or worse, face arrest.
+Normally there is a physical fence with warning signs so you shouldn’t be in any doubt.

 Obviously, you must never ski off-piste alone.

 There are several other types of skiing where you will venture off-piste, out of the resort or ‘out of bounds’ but for which you require a higher level of cover, say, Sport+ or Extreme.
 This is because these specific types of off-piste are innately more risky that venturing off-piste according to the above definition.

 If, for instance you intend to venture off-piste by helicopter, most commonly known as ‘heliskiing’ or ‘heliboarding’ or its close relative, ‘Cat’-skiing and boarding or expect that you might be tempted to give it a try when you’re on holiday, then you will need a higher level of cover.
 Both of those types of ‘off-piste’ skiing require our Sport+ level of cover.